sam-eah/sam-eah.github.io/src/content/blog/enhancing-component-performance.md

 - Leverage directives like `v-once` for components that never require updates.
 - Explore `v-memo`, similar to React's memoization, for fine-grained control over rerenders.

+---

+_**EDIT:** Vue seems to be going towards getting rid of VDom as well, with the introduction of Vapor.
+Let's keep updated._

+---

 ### Store Management in Vue

 Vue doesn't provide global state management tools out of the box, but the recommended one is Pinia (for Vue 3).
 Components consuming state from Pinia stores re-render only when the state they are using changes.
 This selective reactivity minimizes unnecessary re-renders in components that are not affected by specific state changes.